 - holding a garage sale and donating proceeds to a charity.

-Local charities will gladly accept funds raised to assist those affected by the floods.
+Local charities will gladly accept funds raised to assist those affected by natural disasters.

 Offer your services for a fee